dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ControlTemplate>
 ```

-In this example, the root element of the `ControlTemplate` is a `Frame` object.
-The `Frame` object uses the `RelativeSource` markup extension to set its `BindingContext` to the templated parent.
-The binding expressions of the `Frame` object and its children resolve against `CardView` properties, due to inheriting the `BindingContext` from the root `Frame` element.
+In this example, the root element of the `ControlTemplate` is a <xref:Microsoft.Maui.Controls.Frame> object.
+The <xref:Microsoft.Maui.Controls.Frame> object uses the `RelativeSource` markup extension to set its `BindingContext` to the templated parent.
+The binding expressions of the <xref:Microsoft.Maui.Controls.Frame> object and its children resolve against `CardView` properties, due to inheriting the `BindingContext` from the root <xref:Microsoft.Maui.Controls.Frame> element.
 The following screenshot shows the page displaying the `People` collection:

 :::image type="content" source="media/controltemplate/viewmodel-controltemplate.png" alt-text="Screenshot of three templated CardView objects that bind to a viewmodel.":::